-17. The overall condition of OCC's bridge stock is declining following the reduction in capital funding as resources and funding have been diverted to support other priority assets like carriageways.
-Therefore, the bridge stock is being managed in a more reactive rather than proactive way.
-The Council is currently reviewing the Bridges Maintenance Programme to ensure that the future bridge maintenance schemes still provides value for money in terms of whole life costs.
+18. The overall condition of OCC's bridge stock is declining as resources and funding have been diverted to support other assets in the recent year.
+The result of this approach is that the bridge stock is being managed in a more reactive rather than proactive way.
+This has the potential to increase whole life costs and delay and disruption to road users.